ahmohbati/SecOn/HWE.md

 sudo hwe-support-status
 ```

-If you get a WARNING that security updates have ended, you may need to upgrade your HWE stack using the instructions here:
+If you're running Security Onion 14.04 and you get a WARNING that security updates have ended, you may need to upgrade your HWE stack using the "Ubuntu 14.04 LTS - Trusty Tahr" instructions here:
 https://wiki.ubuntu.com/Kernel/LTSEnablementStack